KaveriV1184/Control-Systems-App/README.md

 # Control-Systems-App

-This folder contains the Control Systems app created using MATLAB App Designer.
+This folder contains the Control Systems app created using MATLAB App Designer (created as part of course ES245 - Control Systems).
 MATLAB App Designer is an interactive development environment for designing an app layout using custom UI components.

 plots_final.exe is the app created to view various Control Systems plots (Bode plot, pole-zero plot and step response of a second-order transfer function) by changing the various parameters of a second order transfer function (gain K, damping ratio delta and natural frequency omega_n).